The Sermon on the Mount: Religious Error

 Following the Majority (Matthew 7:13-14)

-Broad acceptance is popularly seen as more loving, but Jesus tells us that to reach heaven we must follow a strict (legalistic, if you will) path.
+Broad acceptance is popularly seen as more loving, but Jesus tells us that to reach heaven, we must follow a strict (legalistic, if you will) path.
 We actually expect strict practice in other areas of our life.
 When we hire a lawyer to close on our house, we expect him to follow all the law’s requirements in detail to ensure our ownership of the house.
 When we see a doctor, we expect him to give us the exact treatment needed to cure us.
 When we go to a mechanic, we don’t think he is dogmatic if he says a Ford part doesn’t fit onto an Oldsmobile.
 But when it comes to religious matters, people are convinced that anything goes and God likes it that way.

 What we find, though, is that God demands obedience (Jeremiah 7:21-23).
 Obedience only comes from strict adherence to what is asked of us.

 Most people will naturally pick the easiest route of obeying their own desires.
-Therefore, most people will end up in Hell and few will find heaven.
+Therefore, most people will end up in Hell, and few will find heaven.
 Most people are convinced they are going in the right direction, but it is not based on what God has said.
 Following the crowds will not get you to heaven.

 False Prophets (Matthew 7:15-20; Luke 6:43-45)

-It is sad to see so many people justify their religious practice by saying “my preacher told me this was true.”
+It is sad to see so many people justify their religious practice by saying, “My preacher told me this was true.”
 We cannot be naive about the world; there are false teachers (I John 4:1).
 To succeed, they must look like genuine articles; therefore, to be on guard against false teachers, we must look beyond the surface.

 A person who teaches false doctrine is involved in lying – he is lying about what God has said.
-This tendency to lie will overflow to other aspects of his life.
+This tendency to lie will overflow into other aspects of his life.
 There will be inconsistencies between what he says and what he does.
 The actions of his life will not match the righteousness that God requires of us.

 People overlook error because false teachers will tell people things they want to hear (II Timothy 4:3-4; Jeremiah 5:30-31).
 False teaching feels good, just as a cat feels being scratched behind an ear.
-Truth makes us uncomfortable at times because it makes us realize that we aren’t measuring up to God’s standard (Jeremiah 23:28-29).
+Truth sometimes makes us uncomfortable because it makes us realize that we aren’t measuring up to God’s standard (Jeremiah 23:28-29).

 Disobedience (Matthew 7:21-23; Luke 6:46)

 Even when we see erroneous practices in others, we can still excuse our own bad behavior.
 People are convinced that so long as they are sincere and acknowledge Jesus as Lord, it doesn’t matter what they say or do.
-Yet, once again Jesus said the only way to enter into heaven is to do the will of God (Romans 2:6-9).
+Yet, once again, Jesus said the only way to enter heaven is to do the will of God (Romans 2:6-9).

 Stability of Obedience (Matthew 7:24-27; Luke 6:47-49)